 You must have noticed those white flakes on your collar and shoulders, which are slightly embarrassing but easily treatable.
 However, humans are not the only ones who get dandruff; dogs can have it too.
 Although it is not embarrassing for them, it can be irritating and can cause skin problems.

-Here are a few quick and easy tips to prevent and treat your dog’s dandruff:
+Tips to prevent and treat your dog’s dandruff

 Bathing and Grooming

 Bathing and grooming are essential for preventing and treating dandruff.
 You should readily brush your pet as it helps promote oil production and keeps the hair and skin healthy.
 Brushing also aids in distributing the oils throughout the hair, which helps in eliminating hair contaminants.

 Bathing is as essential as brushing; however, make sure you are not bathing your dog too often.
 The frequency of you giving a bath to your dog should depend upon the severeness of dandruff.
 If the dandruff is extreme, consult a vet and start using a medical shampoo.
 You can learn more about using the right dog shampoo at PupJunkies.

 The diet you give to your dog also plays a vital role in skin health.
 If your dog has more than usual dandruff, you might need to reconsider the diet you are providing to him.
 The nutritional composition of your dog’s diet is vital; check if you are adding enough fatty acids to the food.